paleopollen/Novel_Pollen_Phylogenetic_Placement/README.md

 5. Morphological visualizations.

 # Hardware Specifications
-Experiments were conducted either on a Jupyter Notebook (using an NVIDIA GeForce RTX3090 card with 24 GB of memory), or on Google Colab (using an NVIDIA A100 SXM4 card with 40 GB of memory).
+Experiments were conducted on an NVIDIA GeForce RTX3090 GPU card with 24 GB of memory and an NVIDIA A100 SXM4 GPU card with 40 GB of memory.
+We used the PyTorch toolbox for training neural networks.